OVERVIEW

 01 /

 The brand existed, but the product UI did not.
-The style guide showed how the brand should look in marketing and reports, but it did not answer product questions: how pages should be built, how tables and forms should work, and how the same visual language should scale across calculators, editors, reports, etc.
+The style guide showed how the brand should look in marketing, but it did not answer product questions: how pages should be built, how tables and forms should work, and how the same visual language should scale across calculators, editors, reports, etc.

 02 /